- 4 bedroom detached house

 - Own spring water

 Property SummaryRhaoine House (pronounced Reen) is a substantial property and dates from the late 1800s.
-The house has many character features and has spacious accommodation.
+The house has many character features and has spacious accommodation along with vast sheds to the rear of the house which is presently used for the sellers business and could be converted to many uses.

 DOWNSTAIRS; A kitchen, dining room, lounge, study, sun room, cloakroom, utility.